-- credit ratings used in determining credit risk for fixed-income investments and cash assets; - performance indicators for other investments.
+credit ratings used in determining credit risk for fixed-income investments140 and cash assets141; performance indicators for other investments.

 Below we set out an estimation of credit risk for fixed-income investments (included are debt securities, bank deposits, cash and cash equivalents, deposits with cedants and loans granted).